-Depending on effort levels this area could open on the 3rd and/or 4th day during peak weeks (statistical weeks 27 through 31) of the hatchery chum salmon return.
+Depending on effort and escapement levels, this area could open on the 3rd and/or 4th day during peak weeks (statistical weeks 27 through 31) of the hatchery chum salmon return.
 This strategy will be used to provide opportunity to harvest summer chum salmon while reducing the harvest of northbound wild salmon stocks migrating through section 15-C. The decision to use this strategy will be considered inseason based on Chilkat River fish wheel counts, Chilkoot Lake weir counts, aerial survey results and results from site-specific sampling of the commercial fishery.
+Since the Chilkoot Lake sockeye salmon return is expected to be very poor, openings in eastern Section 15-C could be limited to just the postage stamp area.

-The Boat Harbor Terminal Harvest Area (THA) will be opened for extended periods beginning in week 27, (June 28).
+The Boat Harbor Terminal Harvest Area (THA) will be opened for extended periods beginning in week 27, (June 27).
 The Boat Harbor THA is defined as: those waters within two nautical miles of the western shoreline of Lynn Canal south of the latitude of Danger Point at 58°41.73' N. latitude and north of a point 2.4 miles north of Point Whidbey at 58°37.05' N. latitude.
 The northern line of the Boat Harbor area will remain at the latitude of Danger Point through week 31.
 The purpose of this strategy is to decrease the harvest rate on Endicott River and other western Lynn Canal wild chum salmon stocks that migrate through this area during the summer season when returns of hatchery chum salmon are present.
 This action has been in place for the last several seasons.
-Escapements of wild chum salmon to the Endicott River have improved in some years due to this action.
+Escapements of wild chum salmon to the Endicott River have improved in recent years due to this action (Figure 9).